PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 command the amount of thrust your multirotor has at the moment of the switch.
 Because the wing will still be flying you’ll find you have plenty of time to adjust your throttle to achieve/hold a hover.

+For advanced tuning of the back-transition please refer to the [Back-transition tuning guide](vtol-back-transition-tuning.md)

 #### Aborting a Transition {#aborting_a_transition}